David-OConnor/plascad/README.md

 ## Near-term plans
 - QCing plasmids for toxic proteins, and various forms of error
 - QC primers for problems in context of plasmids.
-(Eg multiple binding sites)
+(Eg multiple/partial binding sites)
 - Identifying secondary structures, hairpins etc
 - Utility features for specific applications
+- More robust editing features
+- Better handling of overlapping features

 ## Calculations used